cloudmesh-community/fa18-423-03/project-report/report.md

 ## Conclusion

-At the beginning of this project, we had a goal to find a way to take the massive datasets provided by the FDA and turn them into files that can be easily queried by a user for further data analysis.
+In the beginning of our process, we had a goal to find a way to take the massive datasets provided by the FDA and turn them into files that can be easily queried by a user for further data analysis.
 At the same time, we wanted to be able to explore the possibility and usefulness of Cloud Servers to run our